-Fires such as the DX-Series or DL-Series ranges from Escea are designed using the very latest flue technology.
+All Escea gas fireplaces are designed using the very latest flue technology.
 The Powered Direct Vent system in these units uses a fan to both bring air from outside into the fire box and expel exhaust back out.
 Using this technology the fire is able to be installed in almost any situation with the power flue able to be installed vertically, horizontally or even through the floor.

 So which gas fireplace to choose?

 If your choice of fire is made solely on the visual attributes of the fireplace then it is as simple as the personal preference.
 However, if you wish to combine something aesthetically pleasing with efficient cost effective heating the choice always has to be the glass-fronted option.

 Did you know Escea can flue up to 40 meters?